vermiculus/seanallred.com/_posts/2015-05-25-tex-terminology.markdown

 There are many engines out there beyond Knuth's original TeX:

-- e-TeX (upon which most modern engines are based)
+- ε-TeX (upon which most modern engines are based)
 - pdfTeX
 - LuaTeX
 - XeTeX